cmu-delphi/delphi-epidata/docs/api/01meta.md

 ## API Metadata

-... <!-- TODO -->
+Overview of the current state of the database, including the latest update times and data volume for specific endpoints.

 # The API

 The base URL is: <https://api.delphi.cmu.edu/epidata/meta/>

-See [this documentation](README.md) for details on specifying epiweeks, dates, and lists.
+See [this documentation](date_formats.html) for details on specifying epiweeks, dates, and lists.

 ## Parameters